Jakky27/UW-Plant-Map/README.md

 These are instructions on how to deploy the backend server to Heroku from scratch.

 - If you haven't already, create the Heroku app by running `heroku create <app-name>`.
+If you've already created the app, use `heroku git:remote -a <app-name>` instead.
 - Then run `git subtree push --prefix backend/ heroku master` from the root directory to deploy the project.
 - Once finished, the backend should be available from `https://<app-name>.herokuapp.com/`.